 Both Google Play Music and Spotify require a Premium subscription to enjoy more features like offline playback and ad-free listening.
 Actually, it's unnecessary if you ever come across the following music experts.

 TuneFab YouTube Music Converter comes with an in-built YouTube Music web player that lets you directly download songs, albums, playlists, mixes, and music videos from YouTube Music even without Premium.
-It can remove DRM protections and enable batch downloads to MP3, M4A, WAV, FLAC, and MP4 at a 6X fast conversion rate.
+It can remove DRM protections and enable batch downloads to MP3, M4A, WAV, FLAC, and AIFF at a 35X fast conversion rate.
 Then, you'll be able to enjoy ad-free and high-res music playback on any device without restriction.

 TuneFab Spotify Music Converter is an easy-to-use downloader that enables you to download all your favorite Spotify music to MP3, M4A, FLAC, or WAV at up to 320kbps without Premium including songs, albums, playlists, audiobooks, and Podcasts.
-With its advanced hardware acceleration, the download speed can reach up to 5X faster than ever.
+With its advanced hardware acceleration, the download speed can reach up to 35X faster than ever.
 After that, you're able to enjoy DRM-free and lossless offline listening anywhere at any time.

 Better yet, the downloads via both converters are available forever.
 You'll be able to keep your music collections as long as you don't delete them.
 Since the downloads are no more tied to DRM protection, that means you can transfer, share, and play your favorite songs on any device like Car Audio, MP3 Players, USB sticks, Speakers, and so on.